 An emerging future research direction is applying \ac{ML} to 802.11bd, the successor to 802.11p scheduled for release in 2022 \cite{naik2019evolution}.
 Beam alignment is one important problem of \ac{mmWave} bands (cf.\ \cref{sec_mmWave}).
-However, contrary to \ac{WLAN} scenarios, the knowledge of a vehicle's position can be used to support beam sector selection \cite{va2017position}, where \ac{LtR}, also referred to as \ac{MLR}, can rank antenna pointing directions.
-Extending the input information from just the location of the receiver to the location of surrounding vehicles, called situational awareness, can improve performance of \ac{ML}-based algorithms.
-Beam alignment can be determined using classifiers \cite{wang2018training, wang2019selection} or regression models \cite{wang2018prediction,wang2018towards}.
-The authors note that throughput can be satisfactory even if the best beam pair is not selected, providing an accuracy-overhead trade-off.
+However, contrary to \ac{WLAN} scenarios, the knowledge of a vehicle's position supports beam sector selection \cite{va2017position}, where \ac{LtR}, also referred to as \ac{MLR}, can rank antenna pointing directions.
+The extention of the input information from just the location of the receiver to the location of surrounding vehicles, called situational awareness, can improve the performance of \ac{ML}-based algorithms.
+Beam alignment is determined using classifiers \cite{wang2018training, wang2019selection} or regression models \cite{wang2018prediction,wang2018towards}.
+Throughput is satisfactory even if the best beam pair is not selected, providing an accuracy-overhead trade-off.